Eyevinn/media-event-filter/README.md

 Can not trigger during buffering.

+Can not trigger if video was not previously paused.

-A play requested during seeking or buffering will trigger after.
+A play requested during seeking or buffering will trigger playing after the seek or buffer has finished.

 ### pause